 Over the last three years this situation has been addressed by the implementation of two Modifications (0275 & 0405), which have allowed amendments to the User's Supply Point Capacity holdings in certain circumstances.
-This is no longer possible under the current terms of the Uniform Network Code (UNC) because both of these modifications were implemented on a time limited basis.
+This is no longer possible under the current terms of the Uniform Network Code (UNC) because both of these modifications were implemented on a time limited basis which have now expired.